Crazy for You (musical): Subsequent productions

 A Toronto production directed by Ockrent, choreographed by Stroman, and starring Jim Walton and Camilla Scott opened at the Royal Alexandra Theatre on December 1, 1993 and closed December 31, 1995.

 On October 20, 1999, the PBS series Great Performances broadcast a production from the Paper Mill Playhouse directed by Matthew Diamond, who was nominated for the Emmy Award for Outstanding Direction of a Variety or Music Program.
 Tom Helm was music director of this production which starred Jim Walton as Bobby Child and Stacey Logan as Polly.

 On October 18, 2009, a showtime challenge, charity gala performance of Crazy for You, directed by Katherine Hare and choreographed by Racky Plews was staged by Eyebrow Productions at the London Palladium.
 Eyebrow are well known for their unique Showtime Challenges, where all aspects of the show are rehearsed and performed in 48 hours.
 All proceeds went to Cecily's Fund.

+In 2011, the Tokyo Shiki Theatre Company, a Japanese Performance company, performed "Crazy for You."
+The Shiki Theatre Company was established in 1953 by 10 university students.

 The Off-West End premiere of Crazy For You, directed by John Plews, choreographed by Grant Murphy and musically directed by Oliver John Ruthven, ran at Upstairs at the Gatehouse in Highgate from December 13, 2012 to January 27, 2013.
 The production made use of a smaller ensemble with cast doubling, and a six-piece band.

 In summer 2016 a UK revival opened at the Watermill Theatre, Newbury starring Tom Chambers as Bobby and Caroline Sheen as Polly.
 The production began touring the UK from August 2017 to June 2018 starring Chambers reprising his role as Bobby, Caroline Flack as Irene and Charlotte Wakefield as Polly.
 Claire Sweeney replaced Flack as Irene halfway through the tour.